propublica/transcript-audio-sync/convert-sonix-csv/README.md

 ## How to use

+Create an account on [Sonix](https://sonix.ai/)

+Upload an audio file for transcription

-When viewing a transcript in Sonix, press the export button and select the CSV option.
+When viewing the transcript in Sonix, press the export button and select the CSV option.
 Copy and paste that into the "Sonix CSV" input in this application and press "Convert".